bvasilop/js-algorithms-and-data-structures-masterclass/Algorithms/Two-Sum-Hash-Tables.md

 # Two Sum Algorithm using Hash Tables

-## Our two sum function which will return all pairs in the array that add up to a given sum
+## A two sum function which will return all pairs in the array that add up to a given sum

 ### *Find all the pairs of two integers in an unsorted array that add up to a given sum*

 ### Brute Force Naive Solution O(n^2)

-* **A naive approach to this problem would be to loop through each number and then loop again through the array looking for a pair that sums to S. The running time for the below solution would be O(n2) because in the worst case we are looping through the array twice to find a pair.**
+* **A naive approach to this problem would be to loop through each number and then loop again through the array looking for a pair that adds to sum.
+The running time for the below solution would be O(n2) because in the worst case we are looping through the array twice to find a pair.**

 ---